SIMDSystem/swraster/README.md

 source /path/to/emsdk/emsdk_env.sh
 ```

-Jolt Physics is **not** installed system-wide — it's built out-of-tree from the submodule by the Makefile on first build.
+Jolt Physics is **not** installed system-wide; it's built out-of-tree from the submodule by the Makefile on first build.

 ## Build